 Fortunately, the Rutgers AAUP-AFT agreement with the University already contains robust health and safety language.
 Article 20 ensures that “No negotiations unit member shall be required to work under conditions where there has been a determination, on a reasonable basis in fact, that those conditions pose an imminent danger to health and safety.
 It shall be the responsibility of the University to make such determinations as rapidly as possible.”

-My position requires me to come to campus, and I have some concerns about COVID protocols at my work site.
+I have some concerns about COVID protocols at my work site.
 What are my options for reporting my concerns?

 If you have concerns about your work site, the first thing you should do is contact the union and discuss your options with a member of the Contract Enforcement Team.
-There are several reporting avenues available, and the union can help you determine what may be most effective in finding resolution.
-To contact a union representative, email [email protected]
+There are several reporting avenues available, and the union can help you determine what may be most effective in finding a resolution.
+To contact a union representative, email [email protected].

 Some of the reporting options include: